YP-Learning/LetUs-C/src/Ch2-C-Instructions/H/README.md

 b. if a five-digit number is input through the keyboard, write a program to reverse the number.
 [Solution](./b.c)

 c.
-If lengths of three sid of a triangle are input through the keyboard, write a program to find the area of the triangle.
+If lengths of three sides of a triangle are input through the keyboard, write a program to find the area of the triangle.
 [Solution](./c.c)